Docker Compose

 Deploy Configuration

-The deploy section controls how Docker Swarm manages your services.
-Dockflow injects sensible defaults, so you only need to specify what you want to override.
+The deploy section controls how the orchestrator manages your services.
+Dockflow injects sensible defaults for Swarm — on k3s these settings are translated to Kubernetes resource equivalents.
+You only need to specify what you want to override.

 Default Values